metrico/qryn-docs/docs/plugins.md

 # 🔌 qryn plugins

 _Missing a LogQL function in qryn-js?
-No problem!_ Users can extend pipeline functionality in in _no time_ using [qryn Plugins](https://github.com/metrico/qryn/tree/master/plugins)
+No problem!_ Users can easily extend built-in functionality using [qryn Plugins](https://github.com/metrico/qryn/tree/master/plugins) and or create _macro functions or aliases_ for complex or verbose functions.
-Need to alias a complex query?
-Use macros to turn complex queries into easy to use queries

 ?> plugins are not yet available in the qryn:cloud version